magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 VeraCrypt was installed by downloading rpm

+App image launcher was installed using rpm downloaded from github then double click a app image in thunar, it will ask for a directory to be set.
+Set to appimage directory.
+Integrate and run.

 IPFS was installed using rpm downloaded from github page, but check there is appimage also and there may be other installers as well later. sudo rpm -i sample_file.rpm

+We can also download the IPFS Desktop appimage from github.
+Make is executable. run it ./<name>.
+AppImage launcher will ask for integration.
+Approve it and it will automatically move the appimage to ~/Applications.
+After that we can launch IPFS from rofi.

 firefox login

 transmission was already installed

-App image launcher was installed using rpm downloaded from github then double click a app image in thunar, it will ask for a directory to be set.
-Set to appimage directory. integrate and run

 =====================================================================